ajbc/lda-svi/readme.txt

 Example:
 python onlinewikipedia.py 101
-python printtopics.py dictnostops.txt lambda-100.dat
+python printtopics.py dictnostops.txt lambda-100.dat 10

 This would run the algorithm for 101 iterations, and display the (expected value under the variational posterior of the) topics fit by the algorithm.
 (Note that the algorithm will not have fully converged after 101 iterations---this is just to give an idea of how to use the code.)
+The last argument for printtopics is the number of terms to print per topic.